-Academic Class Work Besides the American Classics tests, students will be graded on quizzes and writing assignments that we will have once a week throughout the semester.
+Academic Class Work Besides the American Classics tests, students will be graded on quizzes and writing assignments that we will have throughout the semester.

 The quizzes and tests will be on paper.
 This image is courtesy of walesonline.co.uk.